tesommer/FreeCrumbs/Builder/Home/README.md

                             / | \
 ```

-Lisence
+License
 -------

-See **LISENCE.txt** for lisence information.
+See **LICENSE.txt** for license information.
 (Third party libraries have their
-own lisences.)
+own licenses.)

 Directory layout
 ----------------